“Acne Safe” Skincare Is Deceptive. Here’s What A Dermatologist Wants You To Know

 AdvertisementADVERTISEMENT

-If you’re looking for a beauty educator to follow online, R29 recommends cosmetic chemist and licenced aesthetician Esther Oluwaseun (aka The Melanin Chemist on Instagram), cosmetic scientist Jennifer Novakovich (aka The Eco Well), packaging and formula director Allison Turquoise, cosmetic chemist Ramón Pagán and qualified aesthetician Alicia Lartey.
-Trustworthy dermatologists with a penchant for beauty include Dr Mahto herself and US-based dermatologist Dr Shereene Idriss.
+If you’re looking for a beauty educator to follow online, R29 recommends cosmetic chemist and licensed aesthetician Esther Oluwaseun (aka The Melanin Chemist on Instagram), cosmetic scientist Jennifer Novakovich (aka The Eco Well), packaging and formula director Allison Turquoise, cosmetic chemist Ramón Pagán, and qualified aesthetician Alicia Lartey.
+Trustworthy dermatologists with a penchant for beauty include Dr. Mahto herself and NYC-based dermatologist Dr. Shereene Idriss.

 Which products and ingredients should you avoid if you have acne?